Q: I am not a designer. Am I eligible for the Loeb Fellowship?

 Q: Is there an application fee?

-A: Yes, the fee is $45.00 and is paid at the end of the process when you are ready to submit the application.
+A: Typically, an application fee of $45.00 is paid at the end of the process when submitting an application.
+However, there is currently no fee to apply for the 2024-2025 application cycle.

 Q: The system would not accept my payment?
 What should I do?

-A: Contact SlideRoom Help, and they will provide instructions on an alternative method for payment.
+A: Applicants should contact SlideRoom Help, and they will provide instructions on an alternative method for payment.

 Q: Should I submit an academic transcript?